Mandatory 21 day waiting period imposed before hiring foreign workers

 Bahrain’s Ministry of Labour has confirmed stricter localisation requirements for private‑sector recruitment, requiring employers to complete a defined local advertising period before applying to hire expatriate workers.

-Under the reinforced framework, employers must advertise any private‑sector vacancy on the National Employment Platform for a minimum of seven days and then allow a full 21‑day period for Bahraini nationals to apply before seeking approval to recruit foreign workers.
+Under the reinforced framework, employers must advertise any private‑sector vacancy for a minimum of seven days and then allow a full 21‑day period for Bahraini nationals to apply before seeking approval to recruit foreign workers.
 The Ministry of Labour has stated that the measure is designed to ensure Bahraini citizens are given priority access to employment opportunities.

 The Ministry of Labour emphasised that vacancies must be properly listed to enable effective applications from Bahraini candidates.
 It also confirmed that it continues to coordinate with training bodies to align workforce skills with labour‑market needs and engages directly with employers to encourage local hiring.